-The Heliomare Rehabilitation Centre and the municipality of Heemskerk are cooperating to restructure the 1960s residential development of Velst.
-The Heliomare Youth Centre is a unique concept which combines all kinds of facilities for children and adolescents with physical, intellectual or multiple disabilities.
-They share a single building together with a neighbourhood function.
+The Heliomare Rehabilitation Centre and the municipality of Heemskerk are cooperating to restructure a 1960s residential development.
+The Heliomare Youth Centre is a unique concept which combines all kinds of facilities for children with physical, intellectual or multiple disabilities.
 The Youth Centre moreover integrates a multifunctional sports facility with four gyms and a swimming pool.
-The building is a compact, robust block with over 12,000 m2 of floor space.
+The building is a compact, robust brickwork block with over 12,000 m2 of floor space.
 At its centre, there is a public plaza that accommodates a restaurant and conference facilities with a patio.
-At the same time, the building projects an open aspect towards the surroundings by means of a peripheral veranda that intermediates between the educational function and the outside world.
-The surrounding public space becomes a park with play areas for children of all ages.

-The complex, with its fringe of greenery, harmonizes with the surrounding 1960s buildings thanks to the simplicity of the main volume and the building materials used, in particular brick in yellowish tints.
+The complex, with its fringe of greenery, harmonizes with the surrounding 1960s buildings thanks to the simplicity of the main volume and the building materials used, in particular brick in yellowish and dark brown tints.
 The building has a graduated pattern made up of two brick colours, with the darker colour densest at ground level where the façades are susceptible to dirt and growing lighter upwards.
-The effect is to visually unite the volume and to provide a nuanced appearance which is particularly effective on the largely opaque outer wall of the sports complex.
+The effect is to visually unite the volume and to provide a nuanced appearance.

 Multifunctional, flexible building with spatial diversity